SpeedaRJ/TabTeacher/README.md

 #### Non-connected device

-To develop on a physical device not connected to the computer, first you should install the Expo Go app for either [Apple](https://apps.apple.com/us/app/expo-go/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www).
+To develop on a physical device not connected to the computer, first, you should install the Expo Go app for either [Apple](https://apps.apple.com/us/app/expo-go/id982107779) or [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www).

 To access the development application through Expo Go, a login has been made using the development account.
 The credentials are available in the [credentials file](./TabTeacher_App/credentials.json).
 The account is also available on the [Expo website](https://expo.io/@tabteacher).
 This same account is used to upload the development application to the Expo infrastructure through `eas login`, followed by `eas update`.
 If these commands don't work, either run them with the `npx ...` command or enter the `npx` environment by simply typing that command.